Sekai ni Hitotsu Dake no Hana

 "Sekai ni Hitotsu Dake no Hana" (世界に一つだけの花) is a song recorded by Japanese boy band SMAP.
 The Noriyuki Makihara composed song was released as a single in 2003 and sold more than 2.57 million copies, becoming the third best-selling single in Japan in Oricon history.
 Along with Hikaru Utada's "Colors", it was one of the only two singles to sell over a million copies in 2003, a year that saw CD sales declining due to the Japanese economic slump.

 The single made it to the top of the Oricon 2003 Yearly singles chart.
-As of December 2016 it is the third best-selling single in Japan, with 3.000 million copies sold.
+As of December 2016 it is the third best-selling single in Japan, with over 3 million copies sold.
 This song became popular in karaoke.